The Berlin derby: How Union and Hertha went from friendly rivals to bitter enemies after the Wall came down

 “We became pretty jealous of the Hertha players,” confesses Hovest.
 “In those days, we’d watch Bundesliga coverage on TV and see our peers in the west climbing into their Porsches after matches.
 We went home on a public bus!
 Hertha’s players didn’t have the same fame as stars like [Bayern forwards] Uli Hoeness and Karl Heinz-Rummenigge, but even they earned a lot more than us.”

-In the west, Bundesliga players earned top dollar, with many earning global stardom.
+In the west, Bundesliga players earned top dollar, with many earning global stardom too.
 Hovest, meanwhile, claims to have been asked for an autograph only once in his lifetime, while riding the S-Bahn home from a match.

 “The whole attitude towards football was different in the GDR,” he recalls.
 “Take this weekend’s derby for instance – for the past three or four days, the whole city has been talking about nothing else.
 Every little thing gets reported: every press conference, every injury, hour after hour of coverage on TV and social media.
 In the GDR, there was nothing like that.
 We weren’t celebrities at all – there was no such thing.”